 Commentary.
 This district is designed to concentrate Mobile Home and RV Parks where the Town Council feels they are best suited to occur.
 Consideration should be given to available and future infrastructure in the immediate area, adjacent land use, traffic and drainage concerns.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Overlay Zones